amitofsk/dandy/docs/Dandy.md

 Instead of getting sensor data in to a microcontroller, in this section we send signals out of the microcontroller to control an actuator.
 More specifically, we use the microcontroller to control the rotation rate of a small servo motor.

-In the next section, 10.3, we'll send signals from the computer, over the USB cable to the microcontroller, and to the connected motor to control the rotation rate of the motor.
+In the next section, 10.3, we'll send signals out from the computer, over the USB cable to the microcontroller, and to the connected motor to control the rotation rate of the motor.

 Most motors require a significant amount of power and are used to deliver a significant amount of torque to a load.
 However, we'll be using a small servo motor that can be powered directly from the microcontroller and does not need any separate power management.
 For this reason, the torque it can provide is limited.

 Often, the easiest way to control a motor using a microcontroller is to use a library written specifically for the task.
 For example, open libraries are available for controlling [servos with Arduino](https://docs.arduino.cc/learn/electronics/servo-motors) and [servos with the RPi and CircuitPython](https://learn.adafruit.com/use-dc-stepper-servo-motor-solenoid-rp2040-pico/servo-motors).

 In this section, however, we do not use an external library.
 Instead, we directly use PWM signals.
 This approach allows us to have more control of the instructions run by the microcontroller.
-Information on PWM and the RPi in MicroPython came from [https://microcontrollerslab.com/servo-motor-raspberry-pi-pico-micropython/](https://microcontrollerslab.com/servo-motor-raspberry-pi-pico-micropython/).
-Information on PWM and the RPi in CircuitPython came from [https://learn.adafruit.com/using-servos-with-circuitpython/low-level-servo-control](https://learn.adafruit.com/using-servos-with-circuitpython/low-level-servo-control).
-Information on PWM and Arduino came from [https://forum.arduino.cc/t/creating-your-own-pwm-to-control-a-servo/129869/8](https://forum.arduino.cc/t/creating-your-own-pwm-to-control-a-servo/129869/8).
+Information on PWM and the RPi in MicroPython came from [here](https://microcontrollerslab.com/servo-motor-raspberry-pi-pico-micropython/).
+Information on PWM and the RPi in CircuitPython came from [here](https://learn.adafruit.com/using-servos-with-circuitpython/low-level-servo-control).
+Information on PWM and Arduino came from [here](https://forum.arduino.cc/t/creating-your-own-pwm-to-control-a-servo/129869/8).

 We will control the motors by PWM.
 The PWM signals are periodic with some pulse width and some frequency.
 The pulse width sets the desired rotation angle for the servo.
-The examples below use a PWM frequency of 50Hz.
+The examples below mostly use a PWM frequency of 50Hz.
 While PWM frequency influences rotation speed to some extent, it is not used here to control rotation speed.
-The servo motors operate so quickly that changing the PWM frequency is not a useful way to control motor speed for our purposes here.
+Servo motors operate so quickly that changing the PWM frequency is not a useful way to control motor speed here.

 Motor rotation speed will be controlled by the number of steps and the time of delays between steps instead.
 Suppose we want to rotate the motor shaft between an angle of ten degrees and 100 degrees.
 We will accomplish this rotation by breaking it up into a number of steps, and we will delay a fixed time between the steps.
 The motor will take three times as much time to accomplish this rotation, for example, if we go between these angles in 90 steps with a 10ms delay between each step than if we go between these angles in 30 steps with a 10ms delay between each step.
 In the examples below, we will have a variable number of steps involved with a fixed time between these steps.
 Therefore, if we set our motor to take fewer steps all else equal, it will rotate faster.

-#### 10.2.1 Option A: Spin the motor at different frequencies
+#### 10.2.1 Option A: Spin the motor, with the RPi in MicroPython

 In this section, we use the RPi microcontroller and code it in MicroPython.
 Connect the motor to the RPi as shown below.